 THE SCHOOL DAY

-Students who leave before 11:30 a.m. will be counted absent.
+Students who leave before noon will be counted absent.
 A student must be in attendance for at least half of the school day in order to be counted present for the day.

 - Label all articles of clothing, school supplies, and items brought to school.

-- Attend school regularly and punctually except when ill.
+- Attend school punctually, and regularly, except when ill.

 - Notify the office of changes in phone numbers and address.